Time |

 Organized

-Virginia Solar Energy Association
+by: Virginia Solar Energy Association

 Details: Learn About Conservation and Energy Independence at the 2011 RICHMOND SOLAR HOMES TOUR - both self-guided and guided tours of area homes and buildings with solar and sustainable features.
 The self-guided tour is Free, suggested donation for the guided tour on Thursday, September 29, 6:00 to 9:00 PM.